jedireza/hapi-node-postgres/README.md

 In your request handlers you'll have access to `request.pg.client` which you can use to make DB requests.
-We even clean up the connection for you after the request.
+We even clean up the connection for you after the request is complete.

-During your request handler you can set `request.pg.kill` to `true`, and we'll remove the client from the pool so resources are reclaimed properly.
-This is usually done when an error occurs.
+During your request handler you can set `request.pg.kill` to `true`, and we'll remove the connection from the pool instead of simply returning it to be reused.
+This is usually done when an error is detected during a query.

 #### Register the plugin manually.